-211 AN INTRODUCTION TO MUSIC LITTERATURE.
+211 AN INTRODUCTION TO MUSIC LITERATURE.
 F, core.
 A general course designed to develop intelligent discrimination in the listener.
 Structural principles and aesthetic content with reference to the various forms and styles of music are considered with emphasis on the Baroque and Romantic periods.
-Listening, term paper, concert reports.
+Listening, term paper, book reports.
 No prerequisite.
-Mr. De Jonge.
+Mr. De longe.

-212 An Introduction to Music Literature.
+212 AN INTRODUCTION TO MUSIC LITERATURE.
 S, core.
 A course similar to 211 but with different content.
 Includes the music of representative composers of the Medieval, Renaissance, Classical, and Modern-Contemporary Periods.
-Listening, term paper, concert reports.
+Listening, term paper, book report.
 No prerequisite.
 Mr. De Jonge.

 219 CHURCH MUSIC.
 I, F odd years, core.
 A historical survey of the worship music of the Hebrews, early Christian church, the Roman church, and the churches of the Reformation.
 Principles of appropriate worship music are discussed in the light of the history of church music.
 No prerequisite.
 Recommended for pre-seminary students.
-Not offered 1972-73.
+Not offered 1971-72.

 301 HISTORY OF MUSIC.
 F, core.
 A study of the art of music from its origins through the Baroque.
 Score studies, listening repertory, and reading.
-Not offered 1972-73.
+Not offered 1971-72.

 302 HISTORY OF MUSIC.
 S, core.
 A study of the art of music from the Classic period to the present.
-Score studies, listening repertory, and reading. $M\tau$ .
-Slenk.
+Score studies, listening repertory, and reading.
+Mr. Stapert.

 313 CONDUCTING.
 S, half course.
 A course in basic, general conducting leading to the conducting of either instrumental or choral literature.
 Two hours of class and two hours of conducting laboratory per week.
 Prerequisite: 104.
 Should be taken by music education majors in the sophomore year.
-Mr. Geerdes, Mr. Slenk.
+Mr. Geerdes.

 326 CHAMBER MUSIC.
 F odd years, core.
 A general course designed to provide the historical and musical background necessary for perceptive listening to music for small ensembles.
 The Cayvan Collection of recordings and scores will be used to give the student an insight into music written for trios, quartets, and quintets of string or wind instruments.
-Not offered 1972-73.
+Not offered 1971-72.